jenkinsci/js-modules/README.md

 }
 ```

-If `require('jenkins-modules').import` is called for a module that is not yet loaded,
+If `require('jenkins-js-modules').import` is called for a module that is not yet loaded,
-`require('jenkins-modules').import` will trigger the loading of that module from the plugin, hence the
+`require('jenkins-js-modules').import` will trigger the loading of that module from the plugin, hence the
 async/promise nature i.e. you can't synchronously `get` a module.

 You can also perform an `import` operation if you require loading of multiple modules.
 So if you require